This could be your first telescope or your fifth.

 What is a Computerized Telescope?

-Computerization in a telescope essentially means having GoTo.
+A computerized telescope essentially means having GoTo.
 GoTo consists of having a dual-axis motor drive that allows the mount to fulfill commands from a hand controller or other synced device.
 This type of system is used to provide computerized and motorized slewing to an object that you may not otherwise know how to locate and find on your own with manual movement or without coordinates.

 Basic and elementary alt-azimuth and equatorial GoTo telescopes are available in the $300-$500 price range.
 At this price point, they’re good for visual observation with some astrophotography benefits but not without limitations.